 On the other hand, you can also have recovery liabilities.
 Just as a depreciating house or excess debt can take money out of your pocket, recovery liabilities can make recovery much harder.
-These might include spending time with friends who still drink or use drugs or having a stressful job, especially if it give you easy access to drugs or alcohol.
-The good news is that that more recovery capital you accumulate, the more easily you can overcome setbacks and sustain recovery.
+These might include spending time with friends who still drink or use drugs or having a stressful job, especially if it gives you easy access to drugs or alcohol.
+The good news is that the more recovery capital you accumulate, the more easily you can overcome setbacks and sustain recovery.
 Recovery capital falls into the following categories.

 Physical recovery capital covers the very basics of what you need for a successful recovery.
 This includes, first, a clean, safe place to live where you won’t be tempted by drugs or alcohol.
 While most people will have this covered, it’s something you can’t take for granted.
 You also need your other basic needs met.
 These include having enough to eat, having clean clothes, and having access to transportation.
-Physical health is also a great asset but if you’re health isn’t great early in recovery, as is often the case, it will improve as you make healthy lifestyle changes.
+Physical health is also a great asset but if your health isn’t great early in recovery, as is often the case, it will improve as you make healthy lifestyle changes.

 Once those basic needs have been met, any additional physical recovery capital only improves your chances.
 This might include insurance, savings, and extra income.
 These all lower stress and give you more financial resources to deal with problems.

 Personal recovery capital, sometimes called human recovery capital, comprises all the things no one can take away from you.
 This includes your values, intelligence, technical skills, education, knowledge, credentials, interpersonal skills, and personal attributes such as conscientiousness, drive, and optimism.
 These are the kinds of things employers tend to look for but they’re even more valuable as recovery capital.
 Personal recovery capital can be the most difficult and time-consuming to build, but it is also the most useful and most rewarding.
 Communication skills, coping skills, and life skills are among the most important elements of personal recovery capital.